RACV Logo

 Day 5: Cusco

 Today is free for you to explore at your own pace.
 Why not head to the San Pedro market, where you can practice your bargaining skills and take photos, then swing by the Plaza de Armas for another look at the cathedral.
-Speak to your leader about the optional cooking class at a local restaurant using fair trade products, or take the half-day Inkilltambo trek, exploring an archaeologic site on the city’s outskirts.
-Maybe consider checking out the fortress of Sacsayhuaman, where the massive stone blocks that form the walls provide an impressive picture of how greatly developed Inca engineering was.
+Speak to your leader about the optional cooking class at a local restaurant using fair-trade products, or take the half-day Inkilltambo trek, exploring an archaeologic site on the city’s outskirts.
+Maybe check out the fortress of Sacsayhuaman, where the massive stone blocks that form the walls provide an impressive picture of how greatly developed Inca engineering was.

 Day 6: Ollantaytambo

-Today, travel from Ollantaytambo to Aguas Calientes in style, boarding the 360 Machu Picchu Train.
+Today, travel from Ollantaytambo to Aguas Calientes in style, boarding the Rail 360° train.
 High, domed windows offer unbelievable views of the Andes, allowing you to sit back comfortably and take it all in.
-The train also features an open-air observation carriage to completely immerse yourself in the remarkable landscape.
+The train also features an open-air observation carriage to completely immerse you in the remarkable landscape.
 Disembark the train in Aguas Calientes, drop your belongings at your hotel, then take a short bus ride up the winding road to Machu Picchu, where you’ll be joined by a guide who will take you through the ruins and tell you stories of its history.
 The true purpose behind Machu Picchu, one of the Seven Wonders of the World, may always be a mystery since no records of the complex exist.
 Most archaeologists, however, believe it to be the 15th-century headquarters of Emperor Pachacuti.
 Later, take the bus back down to Aguas Calientes.

 Day 8: Cusco